robtweed/global_storage/Global_Storage.md

 ![diagram_6](./diagrams/gs6.png)

-So, in this Global structure, the first subscript defines a particular property of the organisation, eg as shown above:
+So, in this Global structure, the first subscript defines a particular property of the organisation, *eg* as shown above:

 - employees
 - offices

-Below the *employees" subscript is the sub-tree of employee record Nodes, as we saw previously, eg:
+Below the *employees" subscript is the sub-tree of employee record Nodes, as we saw previously, *eg*:

         organisation["employees", "UK", "London", 123456789, "job_title"] = "Consultant"

-But the sub-tree of *office* Nodes looks quite different, eg:
+But the sub-tree of *office* Nodes looks quite different, *eg*:

         organisation["offices", "London", "Country"] = "UK"